Discrete-to-continuum limits of interacting particle systems in one dimension with collisions: Discussion

-\paragraph{The restricted class of test functions.}
+\subsection{The restricted class of test functions}

 First, we argue that a restriction of the class of test functions in the definition of the viscosity solutions of \eqref{HJe} (see Definition \ref{d:HJe:VS}) is necessary for the existence of the solution $u_n$ of \eqref{HJe} with $\e = \frac1n$ as constructed in Theorem \ref{t}.
 Suppose that we employ the usual definition of viscosity solutions in which the space of test functions is not restricted.
-For simplicity, consider $n=2$, $U=0$ and an $a$-homogeneous $V$ as in Example \ref{ex:Pn=2:expl}.
+For simplicity, consider $n=2$, $U=0$ and the Riesz potential $V(x) = |x|^{-a}$ with $a > 0$.
 Consider the sketch of the solution in Figure \ref{fig:trajs} to the left of the $t$-axis.
 In this figure, $u_n$ equals $-\frac1n$ in the region bounded by the trajectories and $0$ outside.
 Take $(\o t, \o x)$ as the collision point and consider the test function $\phi(t,x) = C|x - \o x|^2 + c (t - \o t)$ for some constants $C, c > 0$.
 Note that $\phi (\o t, \o x) = 0 = u_n^*(\o t, \o x) $ and that $\o \phi_x (\o t, \o x) = 0$.
-For $a \geq 0$, it follows from the solution in Example \ref{ex:Pn=2:expl} that there exist $C, \frac1c > 0$ such that $\phi \geq u_n^*$.
+It follows from the solution in Example \ref{ex:Pn=2:expl} that there exist $C, \frac1c > 0$ such that $\phi \geq u_n^*$.
 For such $C, \frac1c > 0$ the function $\phi$ is an admissible test function in the usual definition.
 However, $\o \phi_t (\o t, \o x) > 0$, which contradicts that $u_n^*$ is a subsolution.

 This conclusion is not restricted to the case in which $n=2$, $U=0$ and $V$ is $a$-homogeneous; by Theorem \ref{t:Pn}\ref{t:Pn:LB:col} the same argument applies to two-particle collisions for any $n$, any $U$, and any $V$ with $x V''(x) \geq c x^{1+a}$ for all $x \in (0, \e_0)$ for some $a,c,\e_0 > 0$.
 Thus, we conclude that it is necessary to remove a certain class of quadratic test functions from the definition of viscosity solutions in order for $u_n$ to be a solution.